Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 ### Spelling and Technical Wording

-To provide a consistent and high quality documentation, and help users to find the right pages, there is a list of conventions w.r.t. spelling and technical wording.
+To provide consistent and high-quality documentation, and help users to find the right pages, there is a list of conventions w.r.t. spelling and technical wording.

 * Language settings: en_us